But Beautiful (Stan Getz & Bill Evans album): History

 Recorded live on August 9, 1974, during the Laren International Jazz Festival at the Singer Concertzaal located in Laren, Netherlands, and on August 16, 1974, during Jazz Middelheim held in Antwerp, Belgium, this record features pianist Bill Evans and tenor saxophonist Stan Getz.
 It was the second time the two musicians recorded together.
 Evans doesn't play on "Stan's Blues" since the piece was played off the cuff, on Getz's initiative; clearly peeved, the pianist took his hands off the keyboard after a few chords.
 On the other hand, during the concert held on August 16, after performing "The Peacocks", Getz wished happy birthday to Evans and played an impromptu "Happy Birthday".

 The duo previously released a studio album in 1964.
 This second record, which consists of the Bill Evans Trio (bassist Eddie Gómez and drummer Marty Morell) and their guest Stan Getz during a 1974 European tour, was actually kept in the vault for 22 years.
 The album was deemed a "vital reissue" by Billboard magazine.
 Indeed, the German Jazz Door label had originally released a six-track record from the concert in Antwerp (August 16, 1974).
-Years after Milestone acquired the masters and added four tracks from the concert recorded in Laren a week before.
+Years later, Milestone acquired the masters and added four tracks from the concert recorded in Laren a week before.